paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-029-deepwater-ports.md

 ### Statutory Notes

 #### References in Text
-The National Environmental Policy Act of 1969, referred to in subsec. (f), is Pub.
+The National Environmental Policy Act of 1969, referred to in subsecs. (f)(2) and (i)(5)(C)(ii), is Pub.
 L. 91–190, Jan.
 1, 1970, 83 Stat.
 852, which is classified generally to chapter 55 (§ 4321 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4321 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) and Tables.

+The proclamation issued by the President on March 13, 2020, with respect to the Coronavirus Disease 2019, referred to in subsec. (i)(5)(A)(i), means Proc.
+No. 9994, Mar.
+13, 2020, 85 F.R.
+15337, which is set out as a note under [section 1621 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1621&num=0&edition=prelim), War and National Defense.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 7342(a), substituted “Notwithstanding [section 468(b) of title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section468/b&num=0&edition=prelim), the Secretary shall have the authority to issue regulations to carry out the purposes and provisions of this chapter, in accordance with the provisions of [section 553 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section553&num=0&edition=prelim), without regard to subsection (a) thereof.” for “The Secretary shall, as soon as practicable after January 3, 1975, and after consultation with other Federal agencies, issue regulations to carry out the purposes and provisions of this chapter in accordance with the provisions of [section 553 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section553&num=0&edition=prelim), without regard to subsection (a) thereof.”

+Subsec. (f).
+Pub.
+L. 119–60, § 7342(b), added subsec. (f) and struck out former subsec. (f).
+Text read as follows: “For all applications, the Secretary, in cooperation with other involved Federal agencies and departments, shall comply with the National Environmental Policy Act of 1969 ([42 U.S.C.
+4332](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4332&num=0&edition=prelim)) [[42 U.S.C.
+4321](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) et seq.].
+Such compliance shall fulfill the requirement of all Federal agencies in carrying out their responsibilities under the National Environmental Policy Act of 1969 pursuant to this chapter.”

+2024—Subsec. (i)(5).
+Pub.
+L. 118–159 added par.
+(5).

 2023—Subsec. (c).
 Pub.
 L. 118–31, § 3514(k)(4)(A)(i), inserted heading.

 Subsec. (c)(1).
 Pub.
 L. 118–31, § 3514(k)(4)(A)(i), amended par.
 (1) generally.
 Prior to amendment, par.
 (1) read as follows: “Any person making an application under this chapter shall submit detailed plans to the Secretary.
 Within 21 days after the receipt of an application, the Secretary shall determine whether the application appears to contain all of the information required by paragraph (2) hereof.
 If the Secretary determines that such information appears to be contained in the application, the Secretary shall, no later than 5 days after making such a determination, publish notice of the application and a summary of the plans in the Federal Register.
 If the Secretary determines that all of the required information does not appear to be contained in the application, the Secretary shall notify the applicant and take no further action with respect to the application until such deficiencies have been remedied.”